 It seems that the guys here have been writing quite a bit lately about the Swarovski ATX/STX spotting scope using the 85mm objective.
-As they compare this with other 80mm class scopes, it performs so well that it makes sense to me they have had it in the field this much.
+This scope performs remarkably well in comparison to most other 80mm class scopes.
+It makes sense to me they have had it in the field this much.
 The performance of the 85mm objective is really impressive but the scope also offers the advantage of simply switching out the objective to either a 65mm or 95mm objective for different conditions or preferences.
 What this means is that by simply changing the objective you have a completely new scope!

 The picture at the right is my attempt of low light, distant viewing.
 The ATX/STX scope with the 95mm objective, having a zoom range of 30-70x, also opens a possibility of zooming out at greater distances (most scope zoom ranges are 20-60x) and still seeing sharp images.
+Just to try all modules I used the angled ATX eyepiece module for the moon photo.
+This seemed to also have a comfort advantage for sky viewing.
 The photo above was shot at about 7 feet away and in this photo my subject is about 240,000 miles away.
 So my quick test here might be more appropriately titled “Big or Small, Day or Night, Really Close or Way the Heck Out There”.
 If versatility and top performance are the deciding factors, then this scope is really hard to beat.